CNAG-Biomedical-Informatics/cbicall/docs-site/docs/technical-details/architecture.md

 | **Resource catalog JSON** | Defines external resources: reference bundles, workflow compatibility, resource identity, availability, and integrity metadata. |

-After these layers are validated and resolved, CBIcall creates a deterministic run directory, dispatches the selected workflow, and writes structured audit artifacts such as `log.json`, `cbicall-execution-contract.json`, `run-report.json`, optional HTML reports, and comparison reports.
+After these layers are validated and resolved, CBIcall creates a deterministic run directory, dispatches the selected pipeline implementation, and writes structured audit artifacts such as `log.json`, `cbicall-execution-contract.json`, `run-report.json`, optional HTML reports, and comparison reports.

-The actual bioinformatics work, such as alignment, variant calling, mtDNA analysis, and QC, remains implemented in workflow files or upstream external pipelines.
+The actual bioinformatics work, such as alignment, variant calling, mtDNA analysis, and QC, remains implemented in backend workflow files or upstream external pipelines.

 ---